 Explore the Calendar of Events for a listing of upcoming events.

 Explore environmental education and interpretation for more information.

 Access for People with Disabilities

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

-Recognized for its botanical diversity for over a century, in 1973 the 100-acre peninsula was declared a National Natural Landmark.
+Recognized for its botanical diversity for over a century, the 100-acre peninsula was declared a National Natural Landmark in 1973.
 In 1992, Ferncliff Peninsula was declared a State Park Natural Area which will protect it in its natural state.